iqtree/iqtree.github.io/doc/Command-Reference.md

 -------------------
 <div class="hline"></div>

-IQ-TREE provides a number of tests for significant topological differences between trees:
+IQ-TREE provides a number of tests for significant topological differences between trees.
+The AU test implementation in IQ-TREE is much more efficient than the original CONSEL by supporting SSE, AVX and multicore parallelization.
+Moreover, it is more appropriate than CONSEL for partition analysis by bootstrap resampling sites *within* partitions, whereas CONSEL is not partition-aware.

+>**NOTE**: There is a discrepancy between IQ-TREE and CONSEL for the AU test: IQ-TREE implements the least-square estimate for p-values whereas CONSEL provides the maximum-likelihood estimate (MLE) for p-values.
+Hence, the AU p-values might be slightly different.
+We plan to implement MLE for AU p-values in IQ-TREE soon.

 | Option | Usage and meaning |
 |-------|------------------------------------------------------------------------------|